 The York and North Yorkshire Mayoral Combined Authority has been created by the City of York Council and North Yorkshire Council and is a legally recognised, single body.
 It was launched on 1 February 2024.
 This followed an inaugural meeting on 22 January 2024 where the constitution, budget and statutory officers were confirmed.
 A mayor was elected on 2nd May 2024.
-The Council has 2 elected members on the Combined Authority board although as this wasn't formed until May 2024, no allowances were paid in 2023/24.
+The Council has 2 elected members on the Combined Authority board.
+No allowances were paid in 2024/25.